To improve your experience Update your browser. Your browser is not supported.

 Grizzly Gulch Mines

-Take a hike back in time with the Alta Environmental Center and Utah Cultural Site Stewardship as we explore Alta’s mining history in Grizzly Gulch.
-Led by Utah’s State Historic Preservation Officer, this guided hike uncovers remnants of old mines and stories of the resilience and ingenuity that shaped Alta’s early days.
+Join the Utah State Historic Preservation Office and Utah Cultural Site Stewardship (UCSS) for a guided hike through Grizzly Gulch, where Alta’s rich mining history comes to life.
+Led by Utah’s State Historic Preservation Officer, this journey will uncover remnants of historic mines and share stories of the resilience and ingenuity that helped shape the Alta we know today.

 About